jxmot/github_repo-sftp-server_update/README.md

   * Added `"tstamp": true` to run.json, when `true` console output messages are prepended with a timestamp.
 * Refactored test(), stage(), and live() into getModeDest()

+**2022-07-01** tagged release "0.0.4":

+**IMPORTANT!**

+At this time further development is **suspended**.
+This is due to not being able to determine if any file or folder has been removed/deleted or renamed.
+The apparent cause is that the necessary information is not provided by the GitHub v3 API.

+I posted a question on the GitHub Community Forum [here](<https://github.community/t/tag-compare-where-are-the-deleted-removed-files/259349>).

+When this issue is resolved development will resume.

+Changes:

+* Added Metrics.php, used for measuring the duration of file operations.

 ---

 # github_repo-sftp-server_update